 “Nobody goes to bed in Madrid,” Hemingway wrote, “until they have killed the night.”
 Having written extensively about the Iberian Peninsula, Hemingway is as much responsible for our contemporary imagination of Spanish culture as Byron and D.H Lawrence were to Italy.
 Nestled in the collective unconscious of many fairer-skinned folk are their ideas of the Spanish and their supposed sensuality, passion and breeziness.
-Balmy nights with rioja in hand, Hemingway’s Madrid seduces in a way no other city can.
+Hemingway’s Madrid seduces in a way no other city does.
 It made such a favourable impression, he was compelled to write: “it is the most Spanish of all cities, the best to live in, the finest people, month in and month out the finest climate.”
-A high accolade from the swashbuckling author.

-Much of the festive spirit lies in the conditioning and temperament of its people.
-National characters are forged by history and perhaps it is the case that Spain’s blood-soaked past - the 3 ½ centuries’ reign of the Inquisition, the half a million lives lost during the Civil War and the repressive Franco regime - have taught the Spanish the price of conflict.
-Don’t be fooled into thinking these ghosts are easily swept under the carpet though - the Basque and very recent Catalan cries of independence would seem to suggest a chronic dissatisfaction. Ángel Ganivet, the 19th-century diplomat, wrote that his country was “a cage full of madmen all suffering from the same mania: their inability to put up with one another.”
-If only these disagreements were as easily solved by a siesta…
+Much of the festive spirit lies in the historic conditioning and temperament of its people.
+National characters are forged by history and perhaps it is the case that Spain’s blood-soaked past – the three and a half centuries’ reign of the Inquisition (read Voltaire’s Candide), the half a million lives lost during the Civil War (1936-1939) and the repressive Franco regime (executing enemies-of-the-state such as socialists, liberals, communists, Protestant Christians, loyalists to the Second Spanish Republic and separatists)- have taught the Spanish the price of conflict.
+Don’t be fooled into thinking these ghosts are easily swept under the carpet though – the Basque and very recent Catalan cries of independence would seem to suggest a chronic dissatisfaction. Ángel Ganivet, the 19th-century diplomat, wrote that his country was “a cage full of madmen all suffering from the same mania: their inability to put up with one another.”

 They attempt to lay their demons to rest with their ferias, fiestas and of course, their love of food.
 Food to a Spaniard is a way of life, a source of pride, and a means of identity.
 I asked a friend from Madrid what he considered to be the standout feature of Madrilian cuisine?
 He said that seafood in Madrid was the best in Spain as it’s flown in straight from the coast.
-Of course, he would say that...the Galicians in the north-west by the coast beg to differ.
+Of course, he would say that…the Galicians in the north-west by the coast beg to differ.
 Numerous conversations I had with locals revealed more: the Basques look down at the way Andalusians fry their fish in batter (they also consider themselves the best cooks in the country); the Andalusians, a jovial bunch from the south of Spain, consider Castilian food lacking in flair and somewhat austere, like the people.
-Each region therefore has its own speciality dishes.
+Each region has its own speciality dishes.
 In Madrid they include huevos rotos (fried eggs on a bed of fries and Iberian ham or chistorra) and bocadillo de calamares (squid sandwich).
-I find the obvious culinary chauvinism as warranted and somewhat necessary...in the same way every mother thinks their son is god's gift to humanity.

-Spain is a Catholic country but this is just a face - food is the real religion.
-When god can’t solve your problems heaven is a shorter and tastier walk than the local church, particularly when you live in such a restaurant-infested city.
-Following progressive food trends like L.A. or London is not what Madrid does, preferring instead to stick to tradition and on the rare occasion, lifting its skirt with a subtle rework of staples (check out Dabiz Muñoz, Spain's culinary enfant terrible).
-Here, the proposition of veganism verges on blasphemy.
+Spain is a Catholic country but food is the real religion.
+When god can’t solve your problems food heaven is a shorter walk than the local church, particularly when you live in such a restaurant-crowded city.
+Progressive, L.A-type food trends is not what Madrid does.
+The city prefers to stick to tradition, occasionally lifting its skirt with a subtle rework of staples (check out Dabiz Muñoz, Spain’s culinary enfant terrible, who has opened a restaurant in London).
+Here, veganism verges on blasphemy.
 Ask them if they’ve considered it and many will look at you as if you were insane; it’s difficult to fathom a viable veggie alternative to jamón ibérico, tortilla de patata or pulpo a la gallega.
-Were veganism to be coerced upon the Spaniards by a modern-day kale-munching Franco, I worry that padron peppers would be in dwindling supply.
+Were veganism to be coerced upon the Spaniards by a modern-day kale-munching Franco, I worry there would be another revolution.

 Supposedly, Madrid has more bars than any other city in the world- six, in fact, for every 100 inhabitants.
 I headed to my favourite tapas bar – La Venencia near Plaza de Santa Anna.
 Dimly lit and musty, decades of dust cling to the bottles on the counter behind the bar.
 Sherry (jerez) and wine is all that’s served, delivered by duty-bound staff who are curiously untalkative.
 With my drink arrives a plateful of tapas on the house; crisp, emerald green olives in herb-scented oil, nutty manchego cheese, and thick cuts of chorizo alongside little breadsticks.
 No photographs are allowed (a remnant of the days when fascist spies would sniff out revolutionaries) and absolutely no tipping of the staff (out of respect to the bar’s socialist principles).

 Jean-Jacques Rousseau observed that we are blind half our lives because of what we miss during the night.
 In Madrid, to miss the night is to miss the essence of the city.
 I head out of the bar and walk around with no aim in mind other than to observe how people live.
 As darkness falls, the city begins to awaken from the oppressive slumber of the sun.
-Window shutters open and old folks lean out from their balconies, waiting for the street spectacle they've observed for the past 50 years of their life.
-Every pavement chair I see is occupied and waiters scuttle in between tables.
-On the Calle de la Montera, the avenue connecting Plaza Sol to the Gran Via, doe-eyed lovers walk hand-in-hand, looked on by dead-eyed prostitutes.
+Window shutters open and old folks lean out from their balconies- the lovebirds, vagabonds and drunks they’ve been a witness to for the past 50 years are ripe for judgment.
+Every pavement chair I see is occupied as waiters scuttle in between tables, a haze of cigarette smoke swirling in their wake.
+On the Calle de la Montera – the avenue connecting the city’s main square, Plaza Sol, to the Gran Via – doe-eyed lovers walk hand-in-hand, looked on by dead-eyed prostitutes.
 What I am participating in is the nightly paseo, a relic of the 17th century when the aristocracy took the air in the evening along the Paseo del Prado.

-So to summarise Madrid in a couple of words?
-It's a serendipitous city where the small things add up to something much greater, where citizens collect their cheques but don't forget about the churros, where carpe diem isn't a tattoo you get, but a credo to live by.
+To summarise Madrid in a few words?
+A chaotic, serendipitous city where the small things add up to something much greater; where citizens collect their cheques but don’t forget about the churros; where carpe diem isn’t a tattoo you get, but a credo to live by.
 I think I may just drink to that.